 Major extensions to the language and the JDK

-have been released with Java 8 - most prominently "Lambdas & Streams".
+have been added since release 8 of Java - most prominently "Lambdas &

 Mastering lambdas is the prerequisite for successfully using streams.